19 Incredible Things to do in Tirana, Albania 2023

 This Tirana market is a new addition to the city.
 Here you will find cafes galore, market treats and the like.

 It’s the perfect place for anyone wondering what to visit in Tirana who loves unique crafts and tasty treats.
 You can find some great homemade products and handicrafts situated here!

 This communist monument was built as a museum dedicated to the old communist leader, Enver Hoxha.
 These days, however, there is only an Albanian broadcast company operating out of there.

 Its crumbling façade is popular with graffiti artists and young people climbing and chilling out around what is now known as ‘The Pyramid’.

 If you are looking for an epic spot for sunset then head to the Skybar for a drink.
 You get a great panoramic view of the city.

 17. Tanner Bridge

-18. Take a look at the gypsy markets
+18. Take a Look at the 2nd-Hand Markets

 The Tea Room: If you want to try some of the best homemade cakes and sweets then head here.
 It’s right on the river and is a nice cosy little café to try!

-Birrari Ke Tori: If you’re looking for a good hearty meal then pick this one.
+Birrari Ke Tori: Wondering where to go in Tirana for a good hearty meal?
+Then pick this one.
 It’s a great BBQ house with fantastic meat plates and chicken wings at an affordable price.